 While still on the subject of The Beatles...good luck looking at The Beatles the same way ever again after seeing the original cover◊ of Yesterday and Today.
 While the photo was originally taken for a conceptual art piece, Paul McCartney did choose it for the album, but he was thankfully overruled.

-Australian grindcore band Blood Duster's debut album Yeest has for its cover a photo of the face of someone (or the someone's corpse) apparently in the final stages of syphilis.
+Australian grindcore band Blood Duster's debut album Yeest has for its cover a photo of the face of a (still living) person in the final stages of syphilis.

 The Dwarves.
 Any album by The Dwarves.
 Some album covers include: a topless woman in a Mexican wrestling mask holding a skateboard, naked women covered in blood, naked women holding a midget on a crucifix...